ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Similarly to the Issuer rotation dynamic that is raised above, if there are a large number of Issuers then segregation can occur.
-For example, if Clients obtain tokens from many Issuers, and Origins later challenge Client for a token from each Issuer, Origins can learn information about the Client.
+For example, if Clients obtain tokens from many Issuers, and Origins later challenge a Client for a token from each Issuer, Origins can learn information about the Client.
 Each per-Issuer token that a Client holds essentially corresponds to a bit of information about the Client that Origin learn.
 Therefore, there is an exponential loss in anonymity relative to the number of Issuers